-Section on I - Installation (To be completed by the installer): 1.
-Clearance Test - Inflate the air springs to 60 p.s.i. and ensure there is at least $^{1}/{2}$ " clearance around each sleeve from anything that might rub against them.
-Be sure to check the tire, brake drum, frame, shock absorbers and brake cables.
-2. .
-Leak Test Before Road Test - Inflate the air springs to 30p.s.i., check all connections for leaks with a soapy water solution.
-See pages 8-10 of the manual for tips on how to spot leaks.
-All leaks must be eliminated before the vehicle is road tested.
-3. .
-Heat Test - Be sure there is sufficient clearance from heat sources - at least 6" for air springs and air lines.
-If a heat shield was included in the kit - install it.
-If there is no heat shield, but one is required, call 1-800-248-0892.
-4. Fastener Test - Recheck all bolts for proper torque.
-Torque Guide: 3/8 " Frame Bolts 44 ft-lbs U-bolt Lock Nuts 16 ft-lbs 5.
-Road Test - The vehicle should be road tested after the preceding tests.
+Section I - Installation (To be completed by the installer):

+- 1. Clearance Test Inflate the air springs to 60 p.s.i. and ensure there is at least 1/2 " clearance around each sleeve from anything that might rub against them.
+Be sure to check the tire, brake drum, frame, shock absorbers and brake cables. - 2.
+Leak Test Before Road Test Inflate the air springs to 60 p.s.i., check all connections for leaks with a soapy water solution.
+See page 6 of the manual for tips on how to spot leaks.
+All leaks must be eliminated before the vehicle is road tested. - 3.
+Heat Test Be sure there is sufficient clearance from heat sources at least 6" for air springs and air lines.
+If a heat shield was included in the kit install it.
+If there is no heat shield, but one is required, call 1-800-248-0892. - 4.
+Fastener Test Recheck all bolts for proper torque.

+Torque Guide:

+/ 8 " Frame Bolts 16 ft-lbs

+U-bolt Lock Nuts 16 ft-lbs

+- 5. Road Test The vehicle should be road tested after the preceding tests.
 Inflate the springs to 25 p.s.i.
 (50 p.s.i. if vehicle is loaded).
-Drive the vehicle 10 miles and recheck for clearance, loose fasteners and/or air leaks.
-6. Operating Instructions - If professionally installed, the installer should review the operating instructions on page 12 with the owner.
+Drive the vehicle 10 miles and recheck for clearance, loose fasteners and/or air leaks. - 6.
+Operating Instructions If professionally installed, the installer should review the operating instructions on page 8 with the owner.
 Be sure to provide the owner with all of the paperwork that came with the kit.

-Section on II - Post Installation Checklist (To be completed by the owner): 1.
-Overnight Leakdown Test - Recheck the air pressure after 24 hours.
-If the pressure has dropped more than 5 p.s.i., you have a leak that must be fixed.
-Either fix the leak yourself (see page 7) or return to the installer for service.
-2. Air Pressure Requirements - I understand that the air pressure requirements of my air spring system are as follows: Minimum Maximum I also understand that I must inflate the air springs until the Ride Height measurement that was recorded on page 2 has been restored.
+Section II - Post Installation Checklist (To be completed by the owner):

+- Overnight Leakdown Test Recheck air pressure after vehicle has been used for 24 hours.
+If pressure has dropped more than 5 p.s.i. then, you have a leak that must be fixed.
+Either fix the leak yourself (see page 6) or return to the installer for service. - Air Pressure Requirements I understand that the air pressure requirements of my air spring system are as follows:

+Minimum \\\\\ Maximum \\\\\

+I also understand that I must inflate the air springs until the Ride Height measurement that was recorded on page 2 has been restored.
 Regardless of load, the air pressure should always be adjusted so that the Ride Height is maintained at all times.

 3. Thirty Day or 500 Mile Test.
 I understand that I must recheck the air spring system after 30 days or 500 miles, whichever comes first.
-If any part shows signs of rubbing or abrasion, the source should be identified and moved.
+If any part shows signs of rubbing or abrasion, the source should be identified and moved, if possible.
 If it is not possible to relocate the cause of the abrasion, the air spring may need to be remounted.
 If professionally installed, the installer should be consulted.
 Check all fasteners for tightness.